 Failed early attempts to live the United Order (like failed national social systems) attempted to take from the rich and give to the poor without requiring appropriate labor or intelligent investment.
 And by allowing money to be managed by bureaucrats instead of those who have shown they are good with money by being the ones who made it in the first place.
 They were based on force and lacked balance, education, and common sense.
 They also lacked needed social or political support—being run and managed by church leaders instead of regionally successful business leaders.
 Successful LDS attempts, however, simply used excess funds to start or invest in business (such as ZCMI or Church Farms) which could then be used to employ the poor with an appropriate wage.
 These enterprises must be run by those who are good with money (which would usually be those who give the most money to them) NOT by local priesthood or church bureaucrats (who are notorious at losing/wasting people’s money).
 The church should only set up the system, and have local church leaders who sit on the boards and act as advisors to show board members where the greatest needs are.
 Bishops simply run the bishop’s storehouse and food pantry as currently constituted–and serve as or work with loan officers who can adequately judge the need/risk involved to lending to applicant members.

 People typically over-spiritualize Consecration and the United Order.
 The truth is that it is obeyed by millions of people and in operation in thousands of communities and nations throughout the world.
-The same spirit which taught Joseph Smith, taught many other economic reformers since as has created the foundation of economic equality and care for the poor which many nations practice.
+It seems the same spirit or philosophy which taught Joseph Smith, informed the ideas of many other economic reformers since as has created the foundation of economic equality and care for the poor which many nations practice.
 It is a very common-sense approach to community economic equality, not requiring a massive redistribution of wealth, and certainly not limiting the rich’s ability to do what they do best—make & manage money.
 It does require convincing the rich that it is in their best interest to not spend their money solely on themselves.
 Convincing them not to spend their money on huge houses or lavish living; but to invest it in their future, their children, and most importantly—their community.
 A society that masters the Spirit of the Law of Consecration will avoid the social collapse which comes from economic inequality, and selfish politicians.
 The rich in such a society are not robbed or abased–they are motivated to live a median income lifestyle by being encouraged to live the law so they can become the communities leaders, educators, civil servants, and money managers.
 They are taught to self-sacrifice and that sacrifice gives them power.
 Under the law, it is that self-sacrifice-dependent power which serves as the motivation for achievement and advancement in the society.
 This in contrast to so many of our modern cultures where mansions, lavish living, sexual favors, and selfish, non-sacrifice-dependent power serves for motivation to upward social mobility & economic/political advancement.